 All joking aside, I hope that this post gives a bit of insight into what it might take to run a successful tea business.
 A great resource to check out is +Tony Gebely‘s Bootstrapping an Online Tea Business.

-Are there any tips that I missed?
+Are there any tips for Starting a Tea Business that I missed?
 Let me know in the comments!